![]() |

 Entable operates in auto mode until it sees a command, which is any line that looks like one of these:

 <options> is just a space delimited list of commands.
-The following are some examples; a list of all the available commands are further down.
+The following are some examples:

 - Some examples: